artisan-roaster-scope/artisan/_docs/13-phases.md

 ![time past FC](/assets/images/gsg/phases3 in 14.png)

-By ticking the From Background flag one can instruct Artisan to read phases information on loading a background profile and set the temperature limits of each phase based on the background roast.
+By ticking the From Background flag one can instruct Artisan to read phases information on loading a background profile and set the temperature limits of each phase based on the Dry End and First Crack start from the background roast.